Structure relocation may be defined as the process of moving a structure from one place to another.

 3. Unified jacking system, set of building jacks or screw jacks for elevating the structure of the foundation.

-4. Wooden beams known as crib or box crib for providing support.
+4. Wooden beams are known as cribs or box cribs for providing support.

 5. A flatbed truck or hydraulic dollies for transporting the structure.